Early Learning Ideas

 The Best Scissors for Beginners

-I truly believe that you SHOULD NOT buy the least expensive scissors out there.
+If you are looking for the best scissors for preschoolers you SHOULD NOT just go out and buy the least expensive scissors out there.
 A good pair of scissors is sharp enough to cut easily through a variety of materials and will reduce frustration for your kids.
 Select a pair with a large finger loop on one side and a smaller finger loop for the thumb on the other.

 Fiskars makes good, quality scissors for kids.
 Scissors with blunt tips are safer for beginners than those with pointed tips.